 - “air” (empty gaps in the text that make reading easier)

-And of course, screenshots!
-They are probably the most useful in specifications.
+And, of course, screenshots!
+They are probably the most useful in software specifications.
 As the saying goes, “instead of a thousand words”.

-Writing a SRS is a responsible task.
+Writing an SRS is a responsible task.
 And certainly not the easiest one.
 Therefore, authors often use already proven software requirements specification template in their work.

-We offer our vision of the SRS main sections, that we use in our work.
+We offer our vision of the SRS main sections that we use in our work.
 Use it, create software requirement specification and get what you want!

 Overview document content.